 Basic Symmetric Key Foundry and Server KMIP Profile: Provides endpoints the ability to create new symmetric encryption keys on the server.

-Oracle Key Vault supports Oracle Database versions 11g Release 2 and later on Oracle Linux x86-64, Solaris, AIX, and HP-UX (IA) as endpoints without patching.
-Oracle Key Vault also supports Oracle Database versions 11g Release 2 (BP 9 and later) and 12c Release 1 (126.96.36.199) on Windows Server 2008 and Windows Server 2012.
+Oracle Key Vault supports Oracle Database releases 11g release 2 and later on Oracle Linux x86-64, Solaris, AIX, and HP-UX (IA) as endpoints without patching.
+Oracle Key Vault also supports the bundle patches of Oracle Database release 11g release 2 and 12c release 1 (220.127.116.11) and later on Windows Server 2012.

 Oracle Key Vault supports integration with Oracle Audit Vault and Database Firewall for central storage of audit records generated.
-Oracle Key Vault also supports use of SNMP v3 to monitor the health and availability of the system.
+Oracle Key Vault also supports use of SNMP version 3 to monitor the health and availability of the system.

 Oracle Key Vault can manage MySQL TDE encryption keys.

 1.5.14 Automatic Storage Management Cluster File System (ACFS) Encryption

 Oracle Key Vault supports key management for Automatic Storage Management (ASM) cluster file system (ACFS) encryption.